Ask an OB-GYN: Can tampons cause yeast infections?

 Most people should be able to treat yeast infections during their period at home, per Dr. Jane’s recommendations.
 But if you don’t see results from at-home treatments, or if you experience even more discomfort, it’s a good idea to talk to your doctor.

 If it seems like you always get yeast infections around your period, hormones (rather than tampons) may be the culprit.
-Dr. Jane explains, “Hormonal fluctuations preceding menses and during menses can lead to changes in pH and levels of ‘good bacteria,’ or vaginal flora.”
+Dr. Jane explains, “Hormonal fluctuations preceding Another term for menstrual flow (commonly known as your period). and during Another term for menstrual flow (commonly known as your period). can lead to changes in pH and levels of ‘good bacteria,’ or vaginal flora.”
 In some individuals, these hormonal changes cause yeast populations to grow – and, voila, you have a yeast infection.

 Luckily, using the right period products can help manage itchiness and discomfort when this destructive duo strikes.
 Menstrual discs and cups made of inert materials won’t mess with your vagina’s bacterial ecosystem, and neither will most externally-worn period products (like pads or period underwear) as long as they’re changed frequently.